Data loading and I/O

 - Create an empty

-info = data::DatasetInfo(dimensionality)
+info = data::DatasetInfo(dimensionality)- Create a

-object with the given dimensionality - All dimensions are assumed to be numeric (not categorical).
+data::DatasetInfoobject with the given dimensionality - All dimensions are assumed to be numeric (not categorical).

 - Create a